Skip to main content

 Subsection 1.1.1 Sage as a Calculator

-Before we get started with discrete math, let’s see how we can use Sage as a calculator.
+Before we get started with discrete math, let’s explore how Sage can be used as a calculator.
 Here are the basic arithmetic operators:

 There are two ways to run the code within the cells:

-• Click the Evaluate (Sage) button located under the cell.
+• Click the Evaluate (Sage) button under the cell.

-• Use the keyboard shortcut Shift + Enter if your cursor is active in the cell.
+• Use the keyboard shortcut Shift + Enter while the cursor is active in the cell.

 Subsection 1.1.2 Variables and Names

-We can assign the value of an expression to a variable.
-A variable is a name that refers to a value in the computer’s memory.
+Variables store values in the computer’s memory.
+This includes value of an expression to a variable.
 Use the assignment operator = to assign a value to a variable.
-The variable name is on the left side of the assignment operator, and the value is on the right side.
-Unlike the expressions above, the assignment statement does not display anything.
-To view the value of a variable, type the variable name and run the cell.
+The variable name is on the left side, and the value is on the right.
+Unlike the expressions above, an assignment does not display anything.
+To view a variable’s value, type its name and run the cell.

 • Identifiers cannot start with a digit.